Lou Jacobi: Career

 Other notable films in which he appeared include Irma la Douce (1963), Penelope (1966), Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) (1972) as Sam Musgrave, a middle-aged married man experimenting with women's clothes, Arthur (1981) as the lucky florist, My Favorite Year (1982) as Benjy's unsophisticated Uncle Morty, and in Amazon Women on the Moon (1987), as a man named Murray who got zapped into the television and is wandering throughout sketches looking for his wife.
 In Barry Levinson's Avalon (1990), in a semi-dramatic role, as one of four Russian brothers (elders) trying to build a future in Baltimore in the early 20th century, with the memorable comic relief catchphrase, "You cut the turkey!?" after he would notoriously arrive late to family Thanksgiving dinner, every year.
 His final film role was I.Q.
 (1994), playing philosopher/mathematician Kurt Gödel.

 He guest-starred on such television shows as Playhouse 90, Too Close for Comfort, Tales from the Darkside, Love, American Style, That Girl, Sanford and Son, Barney Miller and The Man from U.N.C.L.E., and was a regular on The Dean Martin Show.
 In the summer of 1976, Jacobi was the star of a CBS comedy series Ivan the Terrible, in which he played a Russian headwaiter living with nine other people in a small Moscow apartment.
 The series only lasted 5 episodes.

 Recognition

 In 1999, Jacobi, who was 85 at the time, was inducted into Canada's Walk of Fame.
 On the occasion of the dedication, film critic Roger Ebert interviewed Jacobi, later writing, "I look at Lou, and I’m not afraid to be 85, if I can get there in Lou's style."

-Personal life
+Personal life and death

 Jacobi was married to Ruth Ludwin from 1957 until her death in 2004.
 Jacobi died on October 23, 2009, of natural causes, at his home in Manhattan.
 He was 95.
 He was survived by his brother, Avrom Jacobovitch, and sister, Rae Jacobovitch, both of Toronto.

+In popular culture

 Jacobi was one of the voice inspirations for the Futurama character Dr. Zoidberg.